 Document Title: Trust Secretary report Report Author(s): Sandra Adams Lead Director: Sandra Adams Contact Details: Sandra.adams@lond-amb.nhs.uk Why is this coming to the Trust Board?
-Compliance with Standing Orders This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Group Risk Compliance and Assurance Group Other Recommendation for the Trust Board: To note the tenders received and entered into the tender book since 3 rd February 2011 and the use of the Trust Seal Occupational Health and Wellb Tenders received and opened Abermed Central London Community He Guys and St Thomas' NHS Fo Health Management Ltd. Physiotherapy Services (Occupated Tenders received and opened Central London Community He Guys and St Thomas' NHS Fo Health Management Ltd Rehab Works The Physiotherapy Network.
-Watercoolers via Bravo Solutions on 14 th February 2011: ealthcare undation Trust pational Health & Wellbeing Services) via Bravo Solutions on 14 th February 2011: ealthcare undation Trust via Bravo Solutions on 8 th March 2011
+Compliance with Standing Orders This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Group Risk Compliance and Assurance Group Other Recommendation for the Trust Board: To note the tenders received and entered into the tender book since 3 rd February 2011 and the use of the Trust Seal 2011: Occupational Health and Wellt Tenders received and opened Abermed Central London Community He Guys and St Thomas' NHS Fo Health Management Ltd. Physiotherapy Services (Occu Tenders received and opened Central London Community He Guys and St Thomas' NHS Fo Health Management Ltd Rehab Works The Physiotherapy Network.
+Watercoolers Tenders received and opened Aquarius XI Cool Water Direct Cooleraid Ltd Eden Springs UK Horizon Soft Drinks Strauss Water. via Bravo Solutions on 14 th February 2011: ealthcare undation Trust pational Health & Wellbeing Services) via Bravo Solutions on 14 th February 2011: ealthcare undation Trust via Bravo Solutions on 8 th March 2011 There has been one entry to the RegisFormer Willesden Ambulance ster for the Use of the Trust Seal: Station, 164 Harlesden Road, London NW10 3RX.

-Former Willesden Ambulance Station, 164 Harlesden Road, London NW10 3RX.
+Key issues for the Trust Board To note the report

-Key issues for the Trust Board To note the report Attachments N/A
+Attachments N/A

-Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: ☐ To have staff who are skilled, confident, motivated and feel valued and work in a safe environment ☐ To improve our delivery of safe and high quality patient care using all available pathways ☐ To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper links to the following strategic risks: ☐ There is a risk that we fail to effectively fulfil care/safety responsibilities ☐ There is a risk that we cannot maintain and deliver the core service along with the performance expected ☐ There is a risk that we are unable to match financial resources with priorities ☐ There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: 1.
-The NHS provides a comprehensive service, available to all 2.
-Access to NHS services is based on clinical need, not an individual's ability to pay 3.
-The NHS aspires to the highest standards of excellence and professionalism 4.
-NHS services must reflect the needs and preferences of patients, their families and their carers 5.
-The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population 6.
-The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
-7. The NHS is accountable to the public, communities and patients that it serves.
-Equality Impact Assessment Has an Equality Impact Assessment been carried out? ☐ Yes ☐ No Key issues from the assessment:
+Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper links to the following strategic risks: There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: The NHS provides a comprehensive service, available to all Access to NHS services is based on clinical need, not an individual's ability to pay The NHS aspires to the highest standards of excellence and professionalism NHS services must reflect the needs and preferences of patients, their families and their carers The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
+The NHS is accountable to the public, communities and patients that it serves.
+Equality Impact Assessment Has an Equality Impact Assessment been carried out?
+Yes No Key issues from the assessment: